SciencesPoDRIS/vimeo/README.md

 3. Click on the "Authentication" tab
 4. Click on "Generate an Access Token"

-The "Client Identifier" will be your token.
+The "Client Identifier" will be `token`.
-The "Client Secrets" will be your key.
+The "Client Secrets" will be `key`.
-The freshly generated "Token" will be your secret.
+The freshly generated "Token" will be `secret`.
+Additionally, `name` will be the name that you wanna give to this account, `email` should be the email address used to log to this accound and `link` should be the vimeo link to this account.

 ## Execution
 `> workon vimeo`

+#
 `> python script.py`

+## Control quality

 ## Documentation